renegadenz/tech-demo-fullstack/README.md

 Please note this is purely a demo I wouldn't expect anyone to have a such complex infrastructure for a simple hello world app.
 I may expand this deployment at a future date.

+WIP I will add deployment steps and more documentation as I get each component working.